aldoestebanpaz/aldoestebanpaz.github.io/_posts/mvn/2022-01-03-maven-troubleshooting.md

 This is helful to answer the following questions:
 - What is my inheritance chain of parent POMs?

-This may be useful too in a continuous integration system where you want to know all parent poms of the project.
+This may be useful too in a continuous integration system where you want to know all parent POMs of the project.

 ```sh
 cd myproject